 Even though you don’t have to buy tires as often as you buy gas, when you do have to replace your tires, it can cost you a lot of money at once.
 So the sooner you figure out how to save money on tires, the better.

 Did you know that the average person replaces their tires about every 4 to 5 years and spends upwards of $600?
-Fortunately, there are several things you can do to keep some money in your wallet.
+Fortunately, there are several things you can do to keep some money in your wallet a bit longer.

 Just from the cost alone, you recognize that tires are an investment for your vehicle and your safety.
-So buy the best ones you can afford and take care of them the best you can.
+So buy the best ones you can afford and take care of them as well as you can.

 Here are 23 tire hacks you won’t want to miss: